Illegal immigration to the United States: In the workforce

+In 2000, Congress established a new category of noncitizens — survivors of trafficking — who are eligible for federal public benefits to the same extent as refugees, regardless of whether they have a qualified immigrant status.

+PRWORA prohibited states from giving professional licenses to undocumented workers, although "clearly mass deportation would hurt certain service industries, such as the undocumented work of cooks and other restaurant workers, construction labor, maids and housekeepers, grounds maintenance and agricultural workers".
+The implementation of PRWORA demonstrated the shift towards personal responsibility over "public dependency."

 Causes

-There are however numerous incentives which draw foreigners to the US.
-Most illegal immigrants who come to America come for better opportunities for employment, a greater degree of freedom, avoidance of political oppression, freedom from violence, famine, and family reunification.
+There are numerous incentives that draw foreigners to the US.
+Most immigrants who come to America come for better opportunities for employment, a greater degree of freedom, avoidance of political oppression, freedom from violence, famine, and family reunification.
 International polls by Gallup in 2021 found that the US remained the most-desired destination country for potential migrants worldwide, followed by Canada and Germany.

 Causes by region

-In general, illegal immigrants from Mexico and Central America come to the US as they flee from insecurity and violence in their own country (i.e. kidnappings, rape or forced recruitment in gangs), or in search for better economic opportunities.
-Political corruption, failed institutions, and extortion by gangs contribute contribute to this weak economy and lack of opportunity.
+In general, immigrants from Mexico and Central America come to the US as they flee from insecurity and violence in their own country (i.e. kidnappings, rape or forced recruitment in gangs), or in search for better economic opportunities.
+Political corruption, failed institutions, and extortion by gangs contribute to this weak economy and lack of opportunity.
 With a pattern of persecution of Christians in Iran, Iranian converts to Christianity from Islam face the death penalty.
 Peyman Malaz, chief operating officer of the PARS Equality Center, noted that "Those who arrive at the border are often the most persecuted and desperate, such as Iranian Christians".
 Matthew Soerens, U.S. Director of Church Mobilization for World Relief, noted that in 2024, "30,000 of the 100,000 refugees resettled in the U.S. were Christians fleeing persecution."

 Economic incentives

 Economic reasons are one motivation for people to illegally immigrate to the United States.
 United States employers hire illegal immigrants at wages substantially higher than they could earn in their native countries.
 A study of illegal immigrants from Mexico in the 1978 harvest season in Oregon showed that they earned six times what they could have earned in Mexico, and even after deducting the costs of the seasonal migration and the additional expense of living in the United States, their net US earnings were three times their Mexican alternative.
 In the 1960s and early 70s, Mexico's high fertility rate caused a large increase in population.
 While Mexican population growth has slowed, the large numbers of people born in the 1960s and 70s are now of working age looking for jobs.
 According to Judith Gans of the University of Arizona, United States employers are pushed to hire illegal immigrants for three main reasons: